Leopold Football Club

 The Leopold Football Club was an Australian rules football club based in the suburb of South Melbourne.

 The club is best known for acting as the reserves team for the South Melbourne Football Club in the Victorian Junior Football League (VJFL, later AFL reserves) from 1919 until 1924.

 History

-MJFA

-Leopold first appeared in historical records in 1898, competing in the Metropolitan Junior Football Association (MJFA).
+Leopold first appeared in historical records in 1890 playing a programme of social games each season.
+In 1895 they were influential in the formation of the newly formed 'fourth rate' competition; the South Suburban Junior Football Association where they were runners up in 1895 to the Marlton Club and premiers in 1896 and 1897.
+In 1898 they joined the Metropolitan Junior Football Association (MJFA).
 The club won its first MJFA premiership in 1900, going back-to-back with another victory in 1901.
 At the time, the club played its home games at Warehousemen's Cricket Ground.

+The club originally played home fixtures on a ground near the Middle Park railway station.
+From 1898 to 1900 they played at the North Port Oval, 1901 to 1904 on the Warehouseman’s ground, and from 1905 to 1924 on the Lakeside Oval.

+The club’s was believed to be formed by members of the Rechabites and chose the name Leopold as a tribute to Queen Victoria’s youngest son Prince Leopold who was a prominent proponent of teetotalism.

+Their uniform was a red jumper with blue shorts and red hose.
+Their all red hose led to their nickname being the Redlegs.
+In 1922 they changed to a white jumper with a red sash which they wore until 1924.

 At some point around 1904, Leopold had a relationship with the Melbourne Football Club.
+Possibly due to its use of the Warehousemans Ground (Albert Ground) in this era.
+However, its later use of the South Melbourne Cricket Ground (Lake Oval) forged its connexion with the South Melbourne Football Club.